 The dance figures are similar to those of Old-time square dancing except the figures are made up of lines of leaders and followers facing each other.
 These dances are lively social, easy to learn, and because each dance may last 5min, they can be aerobic.
 Although you will dance with a partner, it isn't necessary to come with one.
 All dances are taught and are usually done in "long-way sets" (partners facing in long lines down the hall).
 Please check out the calendar for a listing of Contra bands and callers.
 Many of the regular Tapestry contra bands play Old-time music (similar to bluegrass), but the music on any given Saturday contra may reflect music traditions from New England, French Canadian, Irish, Scottish, Cape Breton and modern compositions.

 Caller: Beau Farmer.
-Beau is a favorite with musicians and dancers alike at Tapestry for his genial style, helpful teaching, big vocabulary of contra styles and frequent surprises.
-Sometimes one of his talented kids gets into the act and does a little calling too.
+Beau is a favorite with Tapestry musicians and dancers alike for his friendly teaching, variety of dances, and some surprises throughout the evening.

 Caller: Ted Hodapp.
 Ted splits his time between Washington DC and the Twin Cities, and we are always happy when his visits coincide with an opportunity to enjoy his high energy calling – and those terrible jokes too.
 Perhaps he will also play some accordion for us tonight.

 Caller: David Kirchner.
-David has been calling contra and square dances for over 20 years as a mainstay of local dance communities in Washington DC and St. Louis, and now in the Twin Cities.
+David has been calling contra and square dances for over 20 years as a mainstay of dance communities in Washington DC and St. Louis.
+He has been the featured caller at many national dance events and is happy to be based now in the Twin Cities.

 Where does contra dance come from and how did it get here? by Roger Schaffhausen